lichen-community-systems/youme/docs/midi-events.md

 }
 ```

-There are no additional parameters beyond the required `type` value.
+There are no additional parameters beyond the required `type` value, which must be set to `activeSense` for this message
+type.

 ## Aftertouch

-Sent to indicate that the "pressure" of an existing note should change from the value indicated by the original
+Sent to indicate that the "pressure" of an existing note should change from the value indicated by the "velocity" of the
-"note on" message (see below).
-There are two types of aftertouch, "channel", which affects all notes playing on a given
+original "note on" message (see below).
+There are two types of aftertouch, "channel", and "polyphonic".
-channel, and "polyphonic", which affects only a single note playing on a single channel.

 ### "Channel" Aftertouch

-In the JSON format used by YouMe, a "channel" aftertouch message would look something like:
+"Channel" aftertouch messages affect all notes playing on a given channel.
+In the JSON format used by YouMe, a "channel"
+aftertouch message looks something like:

 ```json5
 {